leomolinaro/axians-repo/README.md

 # Github Users PWA

 This is an Angular app that displays the information details of Github users.
-The app satisfies the requirements of a PWA (Progressive Web Application) (see the Build instructions to verify the right behaviour).
+The app satisfies the requirements of a PWA (Progressive Web Application) (see the Deployment server instructions to verify the right behaviour).
 The project contains unit tests of its web components.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.